bozdaglab/PPAD/README.md

  - demographic_data_test.pkl which represents demographic test data

+ # How to generate pkl files

+ Although I provided you with sample pkl files, you can use pkl_files_preperation.ipynb with the following assumptions:
+  - You have access to ADNI dataset and you already downloaded ADNI_Merge.csv file.
+  - You preprocessed ADNI_Merge.csv file (removing unnecessary columns, taking care of NAN and missing values, removing patient with single visit, and removing Normal patients).
+  - Divided ADNI_Merge.csv into two files: longitudinal_data.csv and demographic_data.csv.
+  - longitudinal_data.csv should have 'RID', 'VISCODEE', 'DX, and at least one longitudinal feature.
+In this file, each record represents one visit, so same RID can have multiple visits.
+  - demographic_data.csv should have 'RID' and at least one demographic feature.
+In this file, each record represents demographic data for one patient.
  # Compitability

  All codes are compatible with tensorflow version 2.4.1, keras version 2.4.3 and Pyhton 3.8.5.